Trickfest/rpn-calc/README.md

 On the opposite end of the spectrum, using a full-blow IDE such as Visual Studio on Windows should be an option as well.

-Deployment should be equally as flexible: Windows/macOS/Linux, Docker (or not), etc.
+Deployment options should be equally as flexible: Windows/macOS/Linux, Docker (or not), etc.

 ## Technology Stack and Implementation Notes

 * In order to check the cross-platform box
   * Implement the API using .NET Core/C#.
-  * ASP.NET Core is used as the web framework for implementing the API.
+  * ASP.NET Core is used as the web framework for implementing the API and serving the UI.
   * Unit testing support provided by xUnit

 * Implement the front-end using React, which addresses the "learn something new" requirement.
+Note that this is my first experience with React.  _Be kind._

 * Use Bootstrap for stying which compensates (in part) for my severe lack of CSS authoring skills.

-* To keep things simple, rpn-calc is implemented as a single project that contains both the front-end and the back-end.
+* To keep things simple, rpn-calc is implemented as a single project that contains both the front-end (React) and the back-end (.NET Core).
   * The source code is housed in a single Git repo.
   * The application is built and deployed as a single unit.

-* Not surprisingly, use Azure DevOps Pipelines for CI/CD support.
+* Use Azure DevOps Pipelines for CI/CD support.
   * For starters, keep it simple: automatically build and deploy to an Azure Web App when the repo's master branch is changed.
   * Later on, explore other options such as:
-    * Dockerizing the application and deploying the container to (say) an AKS cluster, which certainly checks the technology overkill box!
+    * Dockerizing the application and deploying the container to (say) an AKS cluster.
     * Deploying initially to a "UAT" environment and then later on deploying to "PROD" when a manual approval step is performed.
     * Blue-Green deployments using Azure Traffic Manager.